 Now, I would love to hear how YOU hold yourself accountable.
 Do you announce your goals on social media?
 Do you have an accountability buddy to help each other out?
 Do you (and this one might seem drastic, but if you were to implement it successfully I bet it would work wonders) give away money if you don’t come through?
 Let me know in the comments below.

 Remember that the thing we all have in common is that we’re human.
 And as such, we all struggle with the same problems and we’re never really alone in our struggles.
 If there’s anything you’ve been truly procrastinating on and you know, in your heart of hearts, that this is an essential step to moving your dreams along, then please – make yourself accountable.
 You can start from leaving a comment here, but then TAKE ACTION as your employer persona.
-Your future self will thank you for being oh-so-clever and simply-dashing.
+Your future self will thank you for being oh-so-clever.

 Till next time,